Michael-yunfei/academic-kickstart/content/post/alinapoem.md

 <p style="text-align:left">
 I have never been to a place with harsh winter<br>
 But several time, I touched the power of nature<br>
-by imagining the vast of siberia and any living creatres there<br>
+by imagining the vast of Siberia and any living creatres there<br>
 <br>

 The moment I know she is from Moscow<br>